official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

-260. The Cabinet Office ‘Iraq: Options Paper’, commissioned by Sir David Manning and co-ordinated by the Overseas and Defence Secretariat, was sent to Mr Blair by Sir David Manning on 8 March, as part of the collection of “background briefs that you asked for”, for the meeting with President Bush in April.93
+260. The Cabinet Office ‘Iraq: Options Paper’, commissioned by Sir David Manning and co-ordinated by the Overseas and Defence Secretariat, was sent to Mr Blair by Sir David Manning on 8 March, as part of the collection of “background briefs that you asked for”, for the meeting with President Bush in April.[^93]

-91  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
+[^91]:  The Guardian, 8 March 2002, Cabinet concern grows over Blair’s tough talk on Iraq.
-92 Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
+[^92]: Minute Dodd to Manning, 5 April 2002, ‘Iraq’.
-93 Minute Manning to Prime Minister, 8 March 2002, ‘Briefing for the US’.
+[^93]: Minute Manning to Prime Minister, 8 March 2002, ‘Briefing for the US’.

 432

-The Report of the Iraq Inquiry261.
-The Cabinet Office paper described the UK’s policy objectives on Iraq as:
+261. The Cabinet Office paper described the UK’s policy objectives on Iraq as:

 “Within our objectives of preserving peace and stability in the Gulf and ensuring energy security, our current objectives towards Iraq are: